nashville-software-school/client-side-mastery/book-2-martins-aquarium/chapters/GIT_SETUP.md

-# Setting up Git for Martin's
+# 5. Git Setup for Martin's

 ## Why Are You Learning This?